microsoft/azuredatastudio/extensions/sql-database-projects/README.md

 # Microsoft SQL Server Database Projects for Azure Data Studio and VS Code

-Microsoft SQL Server Database Projects for Azure Data Studio and VS Code includes:

-## Database Projects
+## Overview

-The Database Projects extension provides a way to design, edit, and publish schemas for SQL databases from a source controlled project.
+Microsoft SQL Server Database Projects for Azure Data Studio and VS Code provides a way to design, edit, and publish schemas for SQL databases from a source controlled project.

+### VS Code

+This extension is bundled into the `SQL Server (MSSQL)` extension for VS Code and will be installed automatically when that extension is updated or installed.

+### Azure Data Studio

+This extension is provided as a separate extension in the marketplace.

 Please report issues and feature requests [here.](https://github.com/microsoft/azuredatastudio/issues)